IILLC/woocommerce-subscription-access-control-demo/README.md

 It adds a shortcode, [wsacd_protected], that can be used to wrap protected content on posts or pages.
 When the shortcode is rendered, the plugin checks whether the current user is logged in and whether they qualify for access through one of two paths:

--an active annual subscription
+- an active annual subscription
--a designated founder / founding member access flag
+- a designated founder / founding member access flag

 If the user qualifies, the protected content is shown.
 If not, the plugin displays an access message with a link to upgrade or subscribe.